 I never met my dad’s grandmother, (well, not counting the one photo of me screaming in her arms when I was six weeks old and she looked like a skeleton with a bun) but from what I hear of her she was a woman of prayer.
 My dad tells a story of being a child and perusing the refrigerator for a snack.”What are you doing?” she asked him.
 “I’m hungry but I don’t know what I want,” he responded.
 “When you’re hungry and you don’t know what you want, it means you need to pray,” she replied without missing a beat.
 My father, man of God that he is, paused and thought for a moment and then said quickly, “I think I want a banana.”

-Janie Delp – she had a life of trials from what I know, but she was faithful and consistent.
+Janie Delp – she had a life of trials from what I know of her, but she was faithful and consistent.

 I will never know the spiritual contributions my maternal grandmother made to our family, as she died when my mother was a child.
 But a few years ago my mom obtained her Bible – a treasure to be certain.